Book Your Appointment Now

 No. All three are still under patent protection — semaglutide patents extend into the early 2030s, and tirzepatide patents are even longer.
 Compounded versions are not authorized by Health Canada now that brand-name supply is stable.

 Most patients regain a portion of lost weight within 12 months of discontinuation according to extension data from the STEP and SURMOUNT trials.
 Sustained results require ongoing therapy combined with nutrition and activity changes.
-Always taper under physician supervision.
+Always taper under doctor supervision.

 No. Mounjaro acts on a different receptor combination, so titration restarts at 2.5 mg with weekly increases as tolerated.
 Skipping titration commonly causes severe nausea.
 Physician supervision during the switch is essential to manage side effects and adjust diabetes medications.